-Over the past couple of years there has been and exciting new development that is perfect for timber frames using SIPs.
-They are now making low profile LED can lights.
+Over the past couple of years, there has been an exciting new development that is perfect for timber frames using SIPs.
+They are now making low-profile LED can lights.
 They are about 3-4 inches thick and can easily be mounted to the ceiling by cutting a hole and taking out a little foam.
-If it is over your kitchen then a small built up floor over the ceiling with allow them to be used under a timber frame loft area.
+If it is over your kitchen then a small built-up floor over the ceiling with allow them to be used under a timber frame loft area.

 All in all, lighting a timber frame house is not as hard as it looks.
 All you need is a strong idea in your head of what you want your house to look like.
 You can then consult with lighting design experts on how to best apply this to your home.
 In this case, it’s really important to consult with experts because a timber frame house is not just an ordinary house that you can light up using ordinary lights.
 There are a lot of things to consider, and a lot of special structural characteristics that can only be found in timber frame houses.
 Lighting a timber frame house properly can make it even more beautiful and unique, but lighting it shabbily can also potentially make it look disastrous.
 It’s important to make sure that you really think your lighting decisions through.

 4 thoughts on “Lighting a Timber Frame – Thoughts and Practice”